FranklinManuana/LHL-SQL-Project/starting_with_questions.md

 SQL Queries:

-SELECT country,city, SUM(total_transaction_revenue) as TotalTransactionRevenue
-FROM
-	(SELECT DISTINCT LOWER(TRIM(country)) as Country, LOWER(TRIM(city)) as City, ROUND(SUM(totaltransactionrevenue/1000000), 2) as total_transaction_revenue,productsku,
+WITH cleaned_alls AS (SELECT DISTINCT fullvisitorid,LOWER(TRIM(country)) as Country, LOWER(TRIM(city)) as City,
+	ROUND(SUM(totaltransactionrevenue/1000000), 2) as total_transaction_revenue,productsku,
-	ROUND((productprice/1000000), 2) as Product_Price,productname
+	ROUND((productprice/1000000), 2) as Product_Price,productname,productquantity,productcategory
 	FROM all_sessions
-	WHERE totaltransactionrevenue IS NOT NULL AND city NOT LIKE 'not%' AND city NOT LIKE '(not%' GROUP BY city, country,productsku,productprice,productname
+	WHERE totaltransactionrevenue IS NOT NULL AND city NOT LIKE 'not%' AND city NOT LIKE '(not%' AND productsku LIKE 'GGO%' GROUP BY city, country,productsku,productprice,productname,fullvisitorid,productquantity,productcategory
-	ORDER BY total_transaction_revenue DESC) AS cleaned_alls
+	ORDER BY total_transaction_revenue DESC)

+SELECT Country,City, SUM(total_transaction_revenue) as TotalTransactionRevenue
+FROM cleaned_alls
 GROUP BY country,city
 ORDER BY TotalTransactionRevenue DESC